Regret Bounds for Gaussian-Process Optimization in Large Domains

 At each of the $T$ iterations, we pick an action (arm) $A_{t}$ from $[N]$ at which we evaluate the function.
 After each action, an observation $Y_{t}\in\mathbb{R}$ is returned to the agent

 Note that here we restrict ourselves to the case where the function can be evaluated without noise.

 For convenience, we introduce some additional random variables, based on which the optimization algorithm will pick where to evaluate the function next.
-First of all, we denote the posterior mean at time $t$ by
+We denote the posterior mean and covariance at time $t$ by